AntoineSoetewey/statsandr/content/support.md

 1. [Spread the word](#spread)
 1. [Recommendations](#recommendations)

-There are several ways you can support this blog.
+Running and maintaining a blog is not free unfortunately ([Shiny app](/tags/shiny/) servers being the biggest expense).
+There are several ways you can contribute to this blog.

 <a name="donation"></a>
 ## Donation